msmithMTC/Spatial-Analysis-Mapping-Projects/Project-Documentation/Parcel/ReadMe.md

 >    + Two-letter county abbreviations, displayed as XX in expression below, are: AL (Alameda County), CC (Contra Costa County), MA (Marin County), NA (Napa County), SF (City & County of San Francisco), SM (San Mateo County), SC (Santa Clara County), SL (Solano County), and SN (Sonoma County)
 >    + Type `"XX" + !tempField!.zfill(6)` into joinid= box
 >  + Delete temporary field

+7. With the exception of San Francisco, which is both a city and county (each entity has the same boundary as the other), the jurisdiction values provided in the source data (when provided) was not useable.
+This was because the provided jurisdiction information either assigned parcels in a jurisdiction's sphere of influence (SOI) to the jurisdiction itself or included the names of unincorporated communities recognized by the United States Postal Service and United States Census Bureau, or a combination of the two.
+The purpose of the jurisdict field in the parcel feature sets is to identify parcels that are actually located within the jurisdiction boundaries they are labeled as being in.
+All other parcels are listed as being on unincorporated county land.
+The following was used to Calculate the jurisdict field:
+>  + Run Feature to Point tool, with Inside parameter selected, to create parcel centroids that are forced to be within the parcel boundary
+>  + Spatial Join parcel centroids to incorporated jurisdictions, from TomTom base data, for county.
+This will create a new feature set
+>  + Create definition query for new parcel centroid feature set so only features where name Is Not Null are returned
+>  + Join new parcel centroids to parcel polygons, using joinid field, with Keep All Target Features unchecked
+>  + Calculate jurisdict field using values from new parcel centroid feature set
+>  + Remove join so all parcel polygon features are available again
+>  + Select parcel polygon features where jurisdict value is null
+>  + Calculate "Unincorporated _countyName_" as value.
+Values used were: Unincorporated Alameda, Unincorporated Contra Costa, Unincorporated Marin, Unincorporated Napa, Unincorporated San Mateo, Unincorporated Santa Clara, Unincorporated Solano, and Unincorporated Sonoma.
+As city and county boundaries are the same, there are not unincorporated areas in San Francisco.

+8. Calculate remaining new fields:
+>  + __fipco__ - Calculate using same county values as TomTom base data: CA001 (Alameda County), CA013 (Contra Costa County), CA041 (Marin County), CA055 (Napa County), CA075 (City & County of San Francisco), CA081 (San Mateo County), CA085 (Santa Clara County), CA095 (Solano County), and CA097 (Sonoma County)
+>  + __apn__ - Calculate using source field, when provided
+>  + __apn_frm__ - Calculate using source field, when provided as either a single field or could be assembled from multiple source fields without changing values of those fields.
+If neither of those options were available, this field was left blank
+>  + __acres__ - Calculate using Calculate Geometry Attributes tool with area selected as XXXXX and NAD 1983 UTM Zone 10N as the coordinate system used to calculate the area of the parcel feature
+>  + __wtrprcl__ - This field is only used on the singlepart, regional feature set on Socrata.

 ***Assemble Regional Feature Sets***